Lorraine0666/LoRa-Wireless-Control-Drone/README.md

 - Four motors
 - Battery

-Refer to the provided diagram for the physical layout.
+Please refer to the image below for the physical layout of the system.

 ![UAV ME Design](./images/UAV.jpg)